Top 100 Content Marketing Question: How do you measure effective copy?

 On a 100-point scale, the headline on this blog scores an 83.
 “How do you measure effective copy?” is a headline taken from a marketer’s question.
 The EMV test shows that this headline appeals on both the intellectual and spiritual levels.

 Test your headlines’ EMV by using this free tool.
-Headlines with high EMV scores make effective copy.
+Headlines with high EMV scores make an effective copy.

 A great visual paired with a powerful headline and caption helps you pull in more readers.
 Visuals are becoming the new headline.